Gwindalmir/SEWorkshopTool/README.md

 Please note, this is a command-line application only.
 A GUI may be considered in the future, however at this time it is not planned.

 # Requirements
-1. A copy of Space Engineers on Steam
+1. A copy of Space Engineers (or Medieval) on Steam
-2. Visual Studio 2013 Update 4 or higher
+2. Visual Studio 2017 or higher (JetBrains Rider is reported as working).

 # Build Steps
 1. Open **SEWorkshopTool.sln**
-2. Change the references for *CommandLine.dll*, *Sandbox.Game.dll*, *SpaceEngineers.Game.dll*, *Vrage.dll*, *VRage.Game.dll*, *VRage.Library.dll*, and *VRage.Scripting.dll* to point to the location where Space Engineers is installed, typically *&lt;SteamApps&gt;\Common\SpaceEngineers\Bin64*
+2. If Steam and Space Engineers (or Medieval) are installed, they should be detected during the build and the project references to the game DLLs should automatically update.
+If not, you will need to manually create the junction.
+If there is a problem, the error message in the build output will explain how to create that manually.
 3. Select **Release**, **Any CPU**, and build the solution.
-4. Copy the following files into the Space Engineers *Bin64* directory above: *SEWorkshopTool.exe*, and *SEWorkshopTool.exe.config*.
+4. Copy the following files into the Space Engineers *Bin64* directory above: *SEWorkshopTool.exe*, *SEWorkshopTool.exe.config*, *CommandLine.dll*, and *steam_appid.txt*.
+Alternatively, just grab *SEWorkshopTool-latest.zip* in the output folder, and extract that to the Bin64 directory.
 5. Open a command prompt in the Space Engineers *Bin64* directory as used above.
 6. Run the tool with the appropriate options.